Why is the Trinity So Important to Christians?

 to the glory of God the Father.”

-Third, the Trinity matters because it illustrates the way God relates and His personal nature.
+Third, the Trinity matters because it illustrates the way God relates and His nature.

 Before creation, the Trinity existed.
 Father, Son, and Spirit were interpersonally related.